 • Mobile banking or payment methods

 Most of us share a lot of sensitive information with our mobile devices on a daily basis.
-It’s more important than ever to include these devices in our privacy protection efforts.
+Including these devices in our privacy protection efforts is now more important than ever.

 You might be feeling overwhelmed after reading about some of the biggest threats to your online privacy.
 Take a deep breath.

-There are lots of things you can do to protect yourself, and the best part is that many of them are very simple to implement.
-A few minutes of effort now can save you from a disaster later on.
+There are lots of things you can do to protect your privacy online, and the best part is that many of them are simple.

 How to Protect Your Online Privacy